-All MSHN Provider shall participate in the Recovery Self-Assessment (RSA).
-RSA-R is a validated scale designed to gauge the degree to which programs implement recovery-oriented practices.
+All MSHN Providers shall participate in an assessment of the organization's recovery environment. the Recovery Self-Assessment (RSA).
+The Recovery Assessment Scale RSA-R is a validated assessmentscale designed to gauge the degree to which programs implement recovery-oriented practices.
 It is a self-reflective tool designed to identify strengths and target areas of improvement as agencies and systems strive to offer recovery-oriented care.

-This includes the completion of the self-assessment for administrators, providers and implementation of the assessment with persons in recovery.
-Provider further agrees to provide data requested by MSHN in order to comply with the MDHHS data submission requirements related to the RSA.
+This includes the completion of athe self-assessment for administrators, providers and implementation of an-the assessment with persons in recovery.
+Provider further agrees to provide data requested by MSHN in order to comply with the MDHHS data submission requirements related to the recovery measure.RSA.
 Performance Indicators